TOM7722/Tom7722/README.md

 # Hi, I'm Tom
-### A bachelor student at the University of Montreal in Math and CS
+### A bachelor student at the University of Montreal in Mathematics and Computer Science

 ## Projects